 With Jaaxy I see that targeting the “good keywords” is not a good idea because it really has almost no monthly searches and a huge competition.

-All I want to say here, is, take your time with looking for the perfect title for your post.
+All I want to say here, is, take your time by looking for the perfect title for your post.
 It should inform about the content, be of interest and not have too many competing website posts.

 Something else I have learned in using keywords, if you want to sell products, be aware many article keywords are hard to get on page one as Amazon and other online stores fill the place with paid ads.
 To get above these is impossible unless you pay more than for example eBay or Amazon does.